ditheshthegreat/flutter_pay_u_money/README.md

 A Flutter plugin for payumoney gateway in the mobile platform.
 Supports Android only.

 # Contributing
-feel free to contribute in iOS
+Feel free to contribute in iOS

 ## Getting Started